chitza/XmlMerge/README.md

 # Overview

-This projects aims at mergin content from various XML files, based on XPath queries.
+This projects aims at merging content from various XML files, based on XPath queries.

 # Status